gunnertech/aws-severless-react-template/README.md

 $ cd <project-name>/serverless
 $ yarn run amplify:init -- <project-name> dev
 $ yarn run amplify:deploy

 #### The following will run you through prompts.
-Make sure you understand what they mean
+[Make sure you understand what they mean](https://aws-amplify.github.io/docs/js/start)
+#### We deploy after each one because there are certain bugs with the cli still
 $ amplify add api
 $ yarn run amplify:deploy
 $ amplify add auth